Enerep/App-Contest/README.md

 - Younes Slaoui:
   - B.S. in computer science, University of New Mexico, class of 2025, currently in 3rd year.
   - Software engineer at Indica Labs working on biomedical software.
-  - Leveraged machine learning and AI techniques to detect criminal activity during a Data Science internship with the U.S. Department of Homeland Security in summer 2022.
+  - Leveraged machine learning and AI techniques to detect criminal activity during a Data Science internship with the U.S. Department of Homeland Security in summer 2023.
 - Bat-Ochir Artur:
   - Personal Website: https://batochirajil.pythonanywhere.com
   - B.S. in computer science, University of New Mexico, class of 2025, currently in 3rd year.
   - Experienced self-learner with over 40 certifications from reputable institutions such as Stanford University, Google, SoloLearn and much more.
 - Abdulrahman Hersi:
   - B.S. in economics and political science, University of New Mexico, class of 2026, currently in 2rd year.
+  - Worked with marketing team for SABANTA, bio-tech company based in Saudi Arabia.

 **Contact Information**
 - Younes Slaoui: